binyuanchen/cls-tls/README.md

 ```

 This shim cls-tls monkeypatches the node tls module and/or tls.TLSSocket socket instances.
-The goal is to make cls and tls socket client work nicely.
+The goal is to make tls socket client work with cls namespace/context.

-### Usage example
+### Usage example - if you create tls socket using "tls.connect"
+If you are using convenient tls module api "tls.connect" to make tls connection, use this shim
+api 'patchTls(ns)'.
+Calling this api patches the tls module method tls.connect so it works with
+cls namespace/context, the tls socket created as result of calling tls.connect is also patched
-This patches the net.Socket prototype (using shim api patch(ns)) so that every new tls client socket works with cls in
+so it works with cls namespace/context.
-its event callbacks.

 An example,